On the Geometric Ergodicity of Hamiltonian Monte Carlo: Introduction

 Theoretical study of MCMC methods is in the main focused on two themes: \emph{convergence to equilibrium} and \emph{asymptotic variance}.
-When $\X$ is of finite dimension, the first is often understood through upper bounding some suitable discrepancy between the $n$th iterate of the Markov chain and its limiting distribution, as a function of $n$.
-When the discrepancy is taken as either the Total Variation or $V$-norm distance (for some suitable Lyapunov function $V:\X \to [1,\infty)$), then the drift and minorisation conditions popularised in [\cite{meyn2012markov}] can be exploited to envoke Harris' theorem [e.g. \cite{hairer2011yet}], implying that the distance to equilibrium decreases geometrically in $n$ (we elaborate in Section \ref{sec:prelim}).
-If such a bound holds then for reversible chains a Central Limit Theorem exists for long-run averages of $L^2(\pi)$ functionals [e.g. \cite{roberts2004general}].
+The first is often understood through upper bounding some suitable discrepancy between the $n$th iterate of the Markov chain and its limiting distribution, as a function of $n$.
+When the discrepancy is taken as either the Total Variation or $V$-norm distance (for some suitable Lyapunov function $V:\X \to [1,\infty)$), then the drift and minorisation conditions popularised in \citep{meyn2012markov} can be used to show that the distance to equilibrium decreases geometrically in $n$ (we elaborate in Section \ref{sec:prelim}).
+If such a bound holds then for reversible chains a Central Limit Theorem exists for long-run averages of $L^2(\pi)$ functionals (e.g. \citep{roberts2004general}).
 We take this approach here.
 Note that such techniques rely crucially on the chain being $\psi$-irreducible for some $\sigma$-finite measure $\psi(\cdot)$.